 Duck fat and sweet potatoes are a perfect pairing.
 I buy duck fat from my local farmers' market from time to time, and then promptly invent duck fat recipes and look for excuses to eat my way through it.
 Smashed is the new mashed, and I'm smashing everything in sight.

 Today it's sweet potatoes tomorrow it will be okra, zucchini, cucumbers, or hell I might be smashing pumpkins.
 I eat things mashed foods like potatoes, cauliflower, etc. but I've always felt like the texture was lacking.
 As a result, I've always lightly or roughly mashed my vegetables so that they were chunky with some chew in them.
-Smashing addresses my texture issues and the duck fat adds crzy flavor and next level crispiness.
+Smashing addresses my texture issues and the duck fat adds crazy flavor and next level crispiness.

-Smashed Sweet Potatoes Cooking Tips
+- Sweet Potatoes

 - These work fine either baked (less cleanup as they are smashed on the same tray) or boiled (requires draining) before smashing.

 - Smashing with a fork is probably most effective.
 Using your palm or a potato masher can be tricky and result in the utter annihilation of the potato